evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 ## Battery, range, and charging

-The high-capacity battery has a gross capacity of 44 kWh and a net usable capacity of 43 kWh, providing an 1 kWh buffer (2.3%) for battery protection.
+The high-capacity battery has a gross capacity of 45 kWh and a net usable capacity of 44 kWh, providing an 1 kWh buffer (2.2%) for battery protection.
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

-According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 320 km (199 miles), with an energy consumption rate of 13.4 kWh/100 km (3 mi/kWh).
+According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 326 km (203 miles), with an energy consumption rate of 13.5 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 100 kW.
-Charging from 0% to 100% takes approximately 64 minutes, while a more typical charging scenario from 10% to 80% takes 25 minutes with an average charging speed at 73 kW.
-Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 13% to 69%.
+Charging from 0% to 100% takes approximately 66 minutes, while a more typical charging scenario from 10% to 80% takes 25 minutes with an average charging speed at 73 kW.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 13% to 68%.
 This results in an effective charging speed, including time lost, of 64 kW, with each charging session taking about 23 minutes and 34 seconds..

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 24 kWh/100 km, the trip would take approximately 11 hours and 25 minutes.
-This journey would require nine charging stops from 15% to 66%, with a total charging time of 186 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 24 kWh/100 km, the trip would take approximately 11 hours and 23 minutes.
+This journey would require eight charging stops from 13% to 69%, with a total charging time of 184 minutes.

 ### Onboard charger

-The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
-This allows you to fully charge the battery from 0 to 100% in approximately 3 hours and 54 minutes using a home charging setup.
+The  onboard charger supports up to 7.4 kW for Level 1 and Level 2 AC charging.
+This allows you to fully charge the battery from 0 to 100% in approximately 5 hours and 56 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/citroën/ë-c3/ë-c3/charging_1_st.jpg" title="Citroën ë-C3" width="2894" height="2170"  >}}